 Le, T., Sokolow, S. H., Hamam, O., Fu, C., & Hsieh, M. H. (2015).
 Pathogenesis of Human Schistosomiasis.
 Emerging and Re-emerging Human Infections.
 Wiley and Sons Publishers.

-Alkalay, A. S., Rosen, O., Sokolow, S. H., Faye, Y. Pw., Faye, D. S., & Sagi, A. (2014).
+Savaya Alkalay, A., Rosen, O., Sokolow, S. H., Faye, Y. P. W., Faye, D. S., Aflalo, E. D., … Sagi, A. (2014).
 The Prawn Macrobrachium vollenhovenii in the Senegal River Basin: Towards Sustainable Restocking of All-Male Populations for Biological Control of Schistosomiasis.
-PLOS NEGLECTED TROPICAL DISEASES, 8(8).
+PLoS Neglected Tropical Diseases, 8(8).

 Hosseini, P., Sokolow, S. H., Vandegrift, K. J., Kilpatrick, A. M., & Daszak, P. (2010).
 Predictive Power of Air Travel and Socio-Economic Data for Early Pandemic Spread.
 PLOS ONE, 5(9).